 Contributing Writer

 Jenny is a Boulder, Colorado-based health and fitness journalist.
 She’s been freelancing for Runner’s World since 2015 and especially loves to write human interest profiles, in-depth service pieces and stories that explore the intersection of exercise and mental health.
-Her work has also been published by SELF, Men’s Journal, and benefits of stretching, among other outlets.
+Her work has also been published by SELF, Men’s Journal, and Condé Nast Traveler, among other outlets.
 When she’s not running or writing, Jenny enjoys coaching youth swimming, rereading Harry Potter, and buying too many houseplants.